 After final cleaning with acetone it was primer time.
 Yeah!
 We applied two coats of 2K epoxy finishing primer 545– white first, then grey – and again SANDING 🙂 what else.
 In the meantime we were sanding experts.
 The upper grey coat of primer was removed to some extent which is the best indicator that the sanding was carried out in a sufficient manner.

-Last but not least we even managed to apply the first coat of white semigloss 2K PU paint (by Behnke) as basis for the following coats.
+Last but not least we managed to apply the first coat of white semigloss 2K PU paint RAL9010 (by Behnke) as basis for the following coats.
 This paint was especially developed as top coat for deck structures and it features high UV- and weather resistance together with high hardness and mechanical strength.
-A strip of 35 mm will remain around the deck hardware for easy cleaning, whereas the tread surfaces will get the same paint but with anti-slip properties in a light grey.
+A strip of 30 mm will remain around the deck fittings for easy cleaning, whereas the tread surfaces will get the same paint but with anti-slip properties in a light grey (RAL7040).

 During hardening and curing of the chemicals we focused on other projects.
 Most important in this regard was the adaption of the new LEWMAR V3 windlass to the two existing big cutouts (one for the shaft and the other for the chain).
 Of course we only wanted to make minor changes to them.
 It turned out that we only had to reduce the diameter of the bigger cutout (for the shaft) in an asymmetric way.
 This was realized by self-made epoxy filler with a considerable amount of glassfibre shreds.
 Also we built a small epoxy foundation for the windlass, respectively the adapter plate, which now more worked as a support and spacer plate.
 After some minor corrections a test mounting showed that the V3 sat exactly and firmly at her final destination.
 Great!